Slavi-Svec/100-days-of-code/Days Log.md

 **Today's Progress**:
-I completed a 7kyu Kata in codewars "Debug Basic Calculator"
+I completed a 7kyu Kata in codewars "Debug Basic Calculator" and continued to work on my portfolio page in React.

 **Thoughts**:
-its still taking me hours to complete a 7kyu Kata, im proud i completed it as when i started codewars even the most basic of questions seemed impossible for days for me to understand.
+its still taking me hours to complete a 7kyu Kata, im proud i completed it as when i started codewars even the most basic of questions seemed impossible for days for me to understand. and i'm starting to get the hang of passing components and understanding react.

 **Link(s) to work**: